shyarnis/http-server-python/README.md

 # HTTP Server

-A multi-threaded HTTP Sever using python socket library, capable of handling GET, POST and DELETE requests.
+A multi-threaded HTTP Sever using python socket library, capable of handling GET, POST, PUT and DELETE requests.

 ## Features